amyreese/apollo/README.md

 legal
 -----

-apollo is copyright 2015 John Reese, and licensed under the MIT license.
+Apollo is copyright 2015 John Reese, and licensed under the MIT license.
 See LICENSE for details.